Phragmites.org

 Army Corps of Engineers - ACE

-We know of no ACE regulations on treating plants in or near the water.
+We know of no ACE regulations regarding treating plants in or near the water.

 Michigan Department of Environmental Quality - MDEQ